 To reap the acne clearing benefits of vitamin C I feel it’s most effective to consume at least 1,000mg of vitamin C per day in the form of whole food powders and/or ascorbic acid crystals.

-how to dose with vitamin c for acne and scars
+how to dose with vitamin c to heal acne and scars

 Your body uses up the vitamin C it needs within an hour of consumption and will excrete the rest through urine so for maximum effectiveness, it’s better to take smaller, regular doses throughout the day rather than one huge dose.